chris-prenissl/chris-prenissl/README.md

 - Nurse

 ##### 💻 Projects:
+- [_Game Finder_](https://github.com/chris-prenissl/game_finder): Flutter application for iOS and Android that lets you search the IGDB library and mark your favorites.
 - [_Casual Chess_](https://github.com/chris-prenissl/casual_chess): Chess client for iOS (Swift, SwiftUI)

 ####  Please feel free to contact me anytime if you want to get in touch:)